bogeeee/restfuncs/readme.md

 restfuncs({
     greet: (name) =>  `Hello ${name} from the server`,
-    // ... <- more methods go here
+    // ... <- more functions go here
 }, 3000) // specifying a port runs a standalone server
 ```